Linear Maximum Margin Classifier for Learning from Uncertain Data: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiographynophoto}{Christos Tzelepis} Christos Tzelepis received the Diploma degree in electrical engineering from Aristotle University of Thessaloniki, Greece, in 2011.
+\begin{IEEEbiography}[{ }]{Christos Tzelepis} received the Diploma degree in electrical engineering from Aristotle University of Thessaloniki, Greece, in 2011.
 During his diploma thesis, he focused on machine learning techniques with training data of variable reliability.
-Currently, he is a PhD student in Electronic Engineering and Computer Science at Queen Mary, University of London, within the field of discriminative machine learning, and works as a research assistant at the Information Technologies Institute (ITI) of the Centre of Research \& Technology Hellas (CERTH). \end{IEEEbiographynophoto}
+Currently, he is a PhD student in Electronic Engineering and Computer Science at Queen Mary, University of London, within the field of discriminative machine learning, and with ITI/CERTH. \end{IEEEbiography}

-\begin{IEEEbiographynophoto}{Vasileios Mezaris} Vasileios Mezaris received the BSc and PhD in Electrical and Computer Engineering from the Aristotle University of Thessaloniki in 2001 and 2005, respectively.
+\begin{IEEEbiography}[{ }]{Vasileios Mezaris} received the BSc and PhD in Electrical and Computer Engineering from the Aristotle University of Thessaloniki in 2001 and 2005, respectively.
 He is a Senior Researcher (Researcher B) at the Information Technologies Institute (ITI) of the Centre for Research of Technology Hellas (CERTH).
-His research interests include image and video analysis, retrieval, event detection, machine learning for multimedia analysis.
-He is an Associate Editor for the IEEE Trans. on Multimedia and a Senior Member of the IEEE. \end{IEEEbiographynophoto}
+His research interests include image and video analysis, event detection in multimedia, machine learning for multimedia, and image and video retrieval.
+He has co-authored more than 35 journal papers, 10 book chapters, 140 conference papers and 3 patents.
+He is/was an Associate Editor for the IEEE Signal Processing Letters (2016-present) and IEEE Tran. on Multimedia (2012-2015), and is a Senior Member of the IEEE. \end{IEEEbiography}

-\begin{IEEEbiographynophoto}{Ioannis Patras} Ioannis Patras received the B.Sc. and M.Sc. degrees in computer science from the Computer Science Department, University of Crete, Heraklion, Greece, in 1994 and 1997, respectively, and the Ph.D. degree from the Department of Electrical Engineering, Delft University of Technology, Delft (TU Delft), The Netherlands, in 2001.
-He is a Senior Lecturer in computer vision with the School of Electronic Engineering and Computer Science, Queen Mary University of London, London, U.K. His current research interests are in the area of computer vision and pattern recognition, with emphasis on the analysis of human motion, including the detection, tracking, and understanding of facial and body gestures motion analysis and in applications in multimedia data management, multimodal human computer interaction, and visual communication.
-He is an Associate Editor of the Image and Vision Computing Journal. \end{IEEEbiographynophoto}
+\begin{IEEEbiography}[{ }]{Ioannis Patras} received the BSc and MSc degrees in computer science from the Computer Science Department, University of Crete, Heraklion, Greece, in 1994 and 1997, respectively, and the PhD degree from the Department of Electrical Engineering, Delft University of Technology, Delft (TU Delft), The Netherlands, in 2001.
+He is a Reader (Associate Professor) in the School of Electronic Engineering and Computer Science Queen Mary University of London, London, U.K. His current research interests are in the area of Computer Vision, Machine Learning and Affective Computing, with emphasis on the analysis of visual data depicting humans and their activities.
+He is an Associate Editor of the Image and Vision Computing Journal, Pattern Recognition, and Computer Vision and Image Understanding. \end{IEEEbiography}